Roman citizenship: Rights

 Roman citizens enjoyed a variety of specific privileges within Roman society.
 Male citizens had the rights to vote (ius suffragi) and hold civic office (ius honorum, only available to the aristocracy).
 They also possessed ius vitae necisque, "the right of life and death."
 The male head of a Roman family (pater familias) had the right to legally execute any of his children at any age, although it appears that this was mostly reserved in deciding to raise newborn children.
-Sources indicate that putting adult children to death was exceedingly rare.

 More general rights included: the rights to property (ius census), to enter into contracts (ius commercii), ius provocationis, the right to appeal court decisions, the right to sue and to be sued, to have a legal trial, and the right of immunity from some taxes and other legal obligations, especially local rules and regulations.

 With regards to the Roman family, Roman citizens possessed the right of ius conubii, defined as the right to a lawful marriage in which children from the union would also be Roman citizens.
 Earlier Roman sources indicate that Roman women could forfeit their individual rights as citizens when entering into a manus marriage.
 In a manus marriage, a woman would lose any properties or possessions she owned herself and they would be given to her husband, or his pater familias.
 Manus marriages had largely stopped by the time of Augustus and women instead remained under the protection of their pater familias.
 Upon his death, both the men and women under the protection of the pater familias would be considered sui iuris and be legally independent, able to inherit and own property without the approval of their pater familias.
 Roman woman however would enter into a tutela, or guardianship.
 A woman's tutor functioned similarly to a pater familias, but he did not control the property or possessions of a woman and was generally only needed to give his permission when a woman wanted to perform certain legal actions, such as freeing her slaves.